tklebel/data-sharing-policies/analysis/02-analyse-funding-intervention.md

 sharing incentive is.
 Equity is higher (lower Gini) for higher sharing incentives.
 The same is true for the case of 25% funded teams, however the share of teams sharing data is higher.
 This is likely a result of more teams coming into contact with the funder.
-Interestingly, although the rate of teams sharing data under no incentive is similar across both cases, equity is higher for the case of 25% funded teams.
-(Ok, this is trivial -> more teams are receiving funding -> more equality).

 However, once we consider the case of 50% of teams being funded each round, dynamics change substantially.
 Gini is lower, in line with more teams being funded.
 Higher incentives still lead to higher rates of sharing over the long term.
 The rate of uptake however is very different and much slower for higher sharing incentives.
-When taken to its extreme (80% of teams funded each round), uptake of sharing is so slow it does not really happen within the 3000 iterations.
+When taken to its extreme (80% of teams funded each round), there is no uptake of data sharing for high incentive settings (above 0.5).

 One open question to investigate is why equity is higher for higher sharing incentives.
 This might be because there might be more randomness in how